MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 - Install experience: Office will install silently on all clients

 Clients with different requirements, such as 32-bit architecture or different update, will need to be in different deployment groups.
+## Step 7 - Define your group policy settings

+xxxOffice offers about 3,000 group policy settings to allow a granular control of security, privacy, and user experience.
+In most cases, only a subset of these are needed to adjust the configuration to the needs, requirements, and intended user experience of an organization.
+It is important to include other departments that are responsible for IT security, data protection, and privacy early to get a sign-off of the GPOs before the actual deployment happens.

+Call to action
+Review Best practices: Group policy and Office 365 ProPlus with more than 250 proven, commonly set policies for users and computers.
+Check the listed additional settings.
+Adjust the settings to fit your needs and requirements.
+Get a Resultant Set of Policy (RSOP) of today's policies and review them.
+Identify settings not covered in the Best Practices for Office 365 ProPlus, and consider adding them if the setting is still needed.
+Check which settings where introduced in Office 2013 and Office 2016 and consider adding them to your list of settings.
+Identify which entity in your organization must sign off security and privacy related settings, present them and get a sign-off.
+Get a sign off and hand the settings over to the team that administers the group Policy Settings.
+The Best Practices settings can easily be imported into your environment.

 ## Step 7 - Plan for shared computers

 ## Step 8 - Plan for deploying Office 365 ProPlus to Macs
+- Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
+If you plan to have two versions of Office on the same computer, you should plan to transition to using only Office 365 ProPlus when possible.

+## Step 8 - Plan your upgrade from existing versions of Office
+- Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
+If you plan to have two versions of Office on the same computer, you should plan to transition to using only Office 365 ProPlus when possible.

 ## Step 9 - Review exit criteria